vtfk/minelev-elevmappa-api/README.md

 ### ```GET /api/students/:id```

-Returns an array of given student
+Returns an object of given student with available documents

 ## Setup